Otakon Survival Guide

 1. Arrive Thursday night if you can

-The badge registration line Friday morning is always hellish and if you can avoid it you will do yourself a huge favor.
-Also, getting the schedule/Book Thursday night allows you to better plan for Friday.
-Also there are sometimes events Thursday night (such as concerts).
+The badge registration line Friday morning is always hellish and if you can avoid it, you will do yourself a huge favor.
+Getting the schedule/Book Thursday night allows you to better plan for Friday.
+Also, there are sometimes events Thursday night (such as concerts).

 Monday